serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 But actually, if you actually bothered to look at the error, removing one instance made GHC proceed with the remaining instance, but only a bit further.
-Also the error that is thrown is not an overlapping instance error.
+Also the error that results is not an overlapping instance error.

 So anyway, we end up in the situation where GHC flip-flops between these two errors.